The 6 best Aisera alternatives for AI support automation in 2026

 -

 Pricing: Freshservice has several tiers.
 The Starter plan is $19/agent/month (billed annually).
 The Growth plan is $49/agent/month, and the Pro plan is $99/agent/month.
-The Freddy AI Copilot is an extra $29/agent/month on top of the Pro plan, while the fully autonomous Freddy AI Agent is only available on the custom-priced Enterprise plan.
+Freddy AI Copilot is an additional $29/agent/month on the Pro plan, while the fully autonomous Freddy AI Agent is available only on the Enterprise plan (custom pricing).

 4. Jira Service Management

-Jira Service Management (JSM) is the default ITSM tool for teams that live and breathe Atlassian.
-Its AI features, powered by Atlassian Intelligence, are designed to work perfectly with Jira and Confluence.
-The platform has an AI-powered virtual agent that can summarize tickets, help draft responses, and pull answers directly from your Confluence knowledge base.
+Jira Service Management (JSM) is the default ITSM platform for teams that live and breathe Atlassian.
+Its AI features, powered by Atlassian Intelligence, are designed to work tightly with Jira and Confluence.
+The AI virtual agent can summarize tickets, help draft responses, and pull answers from your Confluence knowledge base.

-If your IT and development teams are already deep into Jira, JSM is a compelling and reliable option because of that tight integration.
+If your IT and development teams are already deep into Jira, JSM is a reliable option because of that tight integration.

 Pros: